Analysis | A conspiracy website will pay you $10,000 to bring it back to reality

 This week we were gifted with a particularly wonderful example both of how dishonest or deluded actors try to reinforce their claims about fraud and how they cannot be reasoned away from them.
 The website Gateway Pundit — long a storehouse of unfounded conspiracy claims and surreal assertions — has upped the ante in its claims that the 2020 presidential election was stolen from Donald Trump.
 It will pay you $10,000 if you can explain the anomalies that it claims to have found.

-Well, clearly the folks at Gateway Pundit must be pretty confident in this, right?
+Clearly the folks at Gateway Pundit must be pretty confident in this, right?
 Why else would they put up that kind of money?

 The answer is that they are putting up that money to intimate precisely that sort of confidence.
-And that no one will ever receive the money because their claims are divorced from reality to the extent that this has already been explained, repeatedly, but they refuse to accept it.
+And that no one will ever receive the reward because their claims are divorced from reality, to the extent that this has already been explained, repeatedly, but they refuse to accept it.

 But, hey.
 On the off chance that rationality might for once defeat conspiracy theorizing, here’s my bid for the $10,000.
-It can be paid to The Post’s “Helping Hand” charitable program.
+It can be paid to The Washington Post’s “Helping Hand” charitable program.

-The heart of the purported mystery centers on what the site calls a “drop and roll” process, a name given to link two different data questions because by calling it “drop and roll” they make it sound more nefarious.
-I feel as though it’s useful to put a fine point on this, so I will: This is all very ridiculous.
+The heart of the purported mystery centers on what the site calls a “drop and roll” process, a name that links two different data questions because calling it “drop and roll” makes it sound more nefarious.
+I feel it’s useful to put a fine point on this, so I will: This is all very ridiculous.

 The well-explicated inexplicable mystery the site hopes to have explained is presented in a video produced with the now-common aesthetic of the amateur Internet sleuth.
 Here, for example, are the claims made about the results in four states.

 The “drop” refers to the addition of large batches of ballots at different points in the vote counting.
-The “roll” refers to what the video presents as statistically “impossible” margins in vote batches that occurred at the same time.
+The “roll” refers to what the video claims are statistically “impossible” margins in vote batches that occurred at the same time.
 The implication is that the big increases in votes (“drops”) are then slipped into the totals in smaller chunks (“rolls”).

 But this, by itself, makes no sense.
-It’s conflating two totally different things, the addition of large numbers of ballots from large counties and cities with a public presentation of the results coming in.
+It’s conflating two totally different things: the addition of large numbers of ballots from large counties and cities with the public presentation of the results coming in.
 Think about it.
-If the vote totals show an addition of a few hundred thousand ballots giving Biden a wide edge, what does that have to do with purportedly simultaneous incremental additions given to him in a feed of vote totals?
-These unidentified masterminds throwing the election come out and say “Biden gains a net of 400,000 votes” or whatever and then slip those results into the totals in batches of 100 at a time?
+If the vote totals show an addition of a few hundred thousand ballots, giving Biden a wide edge, what does that have to do with purportedly simultaneous incremental additions given to him in a feed of vote totals?
+These unidentified masterminds throwing the election come out and say “Biden gains a net of 400,000 votes” or whatever, and then slip those results into the totals in batches of 100 at a time?
 What is the point?

-Anyway, the “drop” thing has been explained ad nauseam.
+Anyway, the “drop” has been explained ad nauseam.
 I’ve explained it before, looking, for example, at Wisconsin.
-In some states, at some points, big places with lots of voters reported a big batch of results at once.
+In some states, at some points, big places with lots of voters reported big batches of results.
 It’s not in the least bit complicated, and there’s nothing about those results that deviates from past elections.
 In other words, a big dump of votes from Milwaukee might shift the count, but it’s not like Milwaukee didn’t heavily favor the Democrat in 2016.

-What’s honestly amazing about the Gateway Pundit’s approach to all this is that it even acknowledges that this has been debunked but then pretends that it has somehow unbunked things.
+What’s honestly amazing about Gateway Pundit’s approach to all this is that it even acknowledges that this has been debunked but then pretends that it has somehow unbunked things.

 This is an actual thing an actual person typed and apparently thought was convincing: